DevvitIO/DevvitIO_Project_Ideas/README.md

 *suggested by KT*

 ### Webapp for BrowserTab Management
-So u log in and you can save a all open tabs and name it.
+A user logs in and can save all open tabs and name it.
 Group things.
 Then launch a new window with a certain group of those saved tabs.

 *suggested by clvlndpete*